aman00323/email-checker/README.md

 As we have added new option with checkDisposableEmail() which has second argument that will enable deep check to compare domain with large list.

-Don't worry it would't take too much time. :)
+Don't worry it would't take too much time. :smile:

 All are different method you can use individually as per your requirement.
 To call all of the method at once use **Check Email**